rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 If it is not so, who will prove me a liar and show that there is nothing in what I say? ^2425

-Then Bildad the Shuhite answered and said : ^2501
+Then Bildad the Shuhite answered and said: ^2501

 Dominion and fear are with God; he makes peace in his high heaven. ^2502